 - You can communicate your feelings without being afraid of negative consequences.

-A good partner is not excessively jealous and does not make you feel guilty when you spend time with family and friends.
-A good partner also compliments you, encourages you to achieve your goals and does not resent your accomplishments.
+A healthy partner is not excessively jealous and does not make you feel guilty when you spend time with family and friends.
+A healthy partner encourages you to achieve your goals and does not resent your accomplishments.

 My Partner Doesn’t Physically Hurt Me